What is a multi-passionate person?

 It all starts with doing many different, unrelated things and being criticized for not focusing on just one.

-If you feel lost when listening to other people telling you about the one particular thing, they are pursuing or if you can’t imagine anything more boring than a niched/ specialized position, then, no question about it, you are a multi-passionate!
+If you feel lost when listening to other people telling you about the one particular thing they are pursuing, or if you can’t imagine anything more boring than a niche/specialized position, then, no question about it, you are a multi-passionate!

 Examples of multi-passionate entrepreneurs.

 Marie Forleo, Jenna Kutcher, Melyssa Griffin, Oprah Winfrey, Steve Jobs, and Richard Branson are good examples of multi-passionate people in today’s business environment.
-I would go so far as to say that almost every successful entrepreneur is a multi-passionate… I even would dare to say that to be an effective entrepreneur, you need to be multi-passionate.
+I would go so far as to say that almost every successful entrepreneur is a multi-passionate.
+I would even dare to say that to be an effective entrepreneur and/or leader, you need to be multi-passionate.

 So, if you are multi-passionate, why do you not step into your full potential and finally start your own business or begin taking your career seriously?